Pierre-Joseph Proudhon: Proto-fascism

+Antisemitism

 Stewart Edwards, the editor of the Selected Writings of Pierre-Joseph Proudhon, remarks that "Proudhon's diaries (Carnets, ed.
 P. Haubtmann, Marcel Rivière, Paris 1960 to date) reveal that he had almost paranoid feelings of hatred against the Jews.
 In 1847, he considered publishing an article against the Jewish race, which he said he 'hated'.
 The proposed article would have "called for the expulsion of the Jews from France".
 It would have stated: "The Jew is the enemy of the human race.
 This race must be sent back to Asia, or exterminated.
 H. Heine, A. Weil, and others are simply secret spies; Rothschild, Crémieux, Marx, Fould, evil choleric, envious, bitter men who hate us."
 Proudhon differentiated his antisemitism from that of the Middle Ages, presenting it as quasi-scientific: "What the peoples of the Middle Ages hated by instinct, I hate upon reflection and irrevocably."

 In 1945, J. Salwyn Schapiro argued that Proudhon was a racist, "a glorifier of war for its own sake" and that his "advocacy of personal dictatorship and his laudation of militarism can hardly be equalled in the reactionary writings of his or of our day".
 Other scholars have rejected Schapiro's claims.
 Robert Graham states that while Proudhon was personally racist, "anti-semitism formed no part of Proudhon's revolutionary programme".

 In an introduction to Proudhon's works titled Property Is Theft!
 A Pierre-Joseph Proudhon Anthology, Iain McKay, author of An Anarchist FAQ, cautions readers by saying that "[t]his is not to say that Proudhon was without flaws, for he had many" and adding the following note:

-Showcasing an extensive French language selection of quotes from Proudhon's published works, historian Frédéric Krier makes clear the antisemitic elements cointained therein: